wp-plugins/fv-descriptions/readme.txt

 === FV Descriptions ===
 Contributors: FolioVision
-Tags: meta description,description,post,all in one seo,seo,thesis
+Tags: meta description,description,post,pages,categories,all in one seo,seo,thesis,excerpt
 Requires at least: 2.7
-Tested up to: 2.8.4
+Tested up to: 3.9.2
 Stable tag: trunk

 Simple plugin which allows you to mass edit the description fields of your choice.